ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 1. Unzip the Machine Learning notebooks you downloaded from github into this folder
 1. Run the “docker run” instruction as indicated above

+Caveats: you may find saving files under Windows problematic.
+Consider setting use_multiprocessing to "False"

 Once started, access the DOcker by pointing your browser (chrome works best) to the IP address of the host machine and append the port number.
 For example if your DOcker host computer is IP address = 192.168.100.10,